 Increased Usage of Other Plastic Bags

 When plastic bags given away for free in stores are banned, there's an increase in the types of plastic bags people can purchase to fulfill the same jobs as the free ones.
 For example, The Guardian reported a 400 percent increase in bin liner and large black garbage bag sales when the free plastic bags became subject to a 15 euro cents "plastax" in Ireland.
-It did decrease the use of plastic bags by about one billion per year, but that use was simply displaced in large part to other types of plastic bags that would be used for trash cans.
+It did decrease the use of plastic bags by about one billion per year, but that use was simply displaced in large part.
 The plastic in the replacement bags is thicker and a bigger threat to the environment than the thinner plastic in the free bags used in stores.

 Small Percentage of the Litter Problem

 According to the Reason Foundation, plastic bags aren't as big of a litter problem as it seems.
 They make up less than one percent of visible litter, don't block storm drains, make up just 0.4 percent of municipal waste, and don't even cut down on litter when banned (instead, there was an increase in litter in San Francisco after plastic bags were banned).

 Therefore, one could argue that efforts spent trying to ban plastic bags is effort that could be put to better use elsewhere, perhaps on garbage issues that take up larger percentages of the litter and land pollution problem.

 The Reason Foundation article also goes on to say that reusing bags in the warmer months could lead to an increase in bacteria.
 If you're using them in the grocery store, this is even more of a concern.
 The bacteria could spread not only to your food, but to shopping carts and checkout counters, where it could also affect others' food.
 In fact, it could even transfer germs, bacteria, and other health concerns beyond food and into the gym!